 MCDEX AMM V3 uses a price function to provide more liquidity near the index price.
 It uses a risk control function to adjust the spread and slippage.
-Meanwhile, AMM applies a virtual margin to further improve the capital efficiency.
+Meanwhile, AMM shares margin between perpetuals to further improve the capital efficiency.
 Finally, AMM provides the funding rate to adjust the premium/discount.

 Risk control function.
 We believe that LP takes lots of risk when holding positions.
 Therefore, we add several risk parameters to control the slippage, spread, trading fees and max positions.

 when the risk exposure is increasing or decreasing.
 When trader buys/longs against AMM, AMM is the short side (